I published first income report in September 2016. That was the very first time I monetised my blog after starting my blog in 2015.

 #1.
 VIP Newsletters

-I had to close fresh enrolments, because I was afraid of not finding sufficient time to support the new people.
-You can join the waitlist.
+I had to close fresh enrolments because I was afraid of not finding sufficient time to support the new people.

 #2.
 Closed Community of Founders and Content Marketers

-I am part of The Morpheus Gang, a startup community created by Sameer Guglani when he was running an accelerator program for Indian startups.
-During my interactions with fellow entrepreneurs, I felt the need for creating a sub group to talk about the organic growth of startups with the help of content marketing.
+During my interactions with fellow entrepreneurs, I felt the need for creating a group to talk about the organic growth of startups with the help of content marketing.

-We initiated an invite-only private community, with a minimum membership contribution of Rs.
-5000 with the goal of helping each other in content marketing.
+We initiated an invite-only private community with the goal of helping each other in the content marketing.